Neuroendocrine tumours (NETs)

 A neuroendocrine tumour (NET) is a tumour that develops from cells of the neuroendocrine system.

-Cells that are similar to nerve cells make up the neuroendocrine system.
-They make chemical messengers called hormones.
+Neuroendocrine cells are similar to nerve cells, and they make chemical messengers called hormones.
 Hormones control how different organs in the body work.

-Neuroendocrine cells are found throughout the body, in organs such as the stomach, bowel and lungs.
+Neuroendocrine cells are found all over the body, in organs such as the stomach, bowel, pancreas and lungs.

 NETs can be non-cancerous (benign) or cancerous (malignant).
-This information is about malignant tumours.
+This information is about malignant NETs.
 It is mainly about NETs that affect the digestive system.

 Types of NETs